Blade (character): Civil War and beyond

-In order to prepare for his next TV program, Mojo paired Blade up with Doctor Strange, the Ghost Rider, the Manphibian, the Man-Thing, and Satana the Devil's Daughter, where he formed the Avengers of the Supernatural.
+To prepare for his next TV program, Mojo paired Blade up with Doctor Strange, Ghost Rider, Manphibian, Man-Thing, and Satana the Devil's Daughter, where he formed the Avengers of the Supernatural.
 He mind-controlled them and had them fight the Avengers Unity Division.
 Both groups managed to break free from the mind-control and returned to their world after preventing the Ghost Rider from using his Penance Stare on the inhabitants of Mojoworld.

 Blade later appears in a small town hunting down a necromancer and ends up confronting Gwenpool, who was unknowingly hired to kill him.
 After Gwenpool explains that the dead residents are living peacefully, Blade leaves after he gives her his cellphone number, dubbing her "Pink Slayer", but is called back when Gwenpool discovers that the mayor/necromancer is actually draining the life-force from children to keep his undead citizens alive.

 During the "Secret Empire" storyline, Blade was shown to have been trapped in Manhattan when it was isolated by a Darkforce dome.
 Due to the vampire attacks at the time, Blade takes advantage of this by killing every attacking vampire to protect the humans.

 Blade was later captured by an army of vampires and imprisoned until he was freed by Wasp.
 He took up the Black Panther's offer to join the Avengers.
 Blade, along with the Avengers, faces a civil war among the vampire community orchestrated by the Shadow Coronel and the Legion of the Unliving.

-During the War of the Realms storyline, Blade appears with the Avengers and the other heroes fighting Malekith the Accursed and his army.
+During the "War of the Realms" storyline, Blade appears with the Avengers and the other heroes fighting Malekith the Accursed and his army.
 He also joins the group sent to destroy the Black Bifrost.
 He also appears attacking Roxxon's secret base in Antarctica, fighting the Berserkers along with the Gorilla-Man and Ka-Zar.
-Later in the series, Blade becomes the sheriff of "Vampire Nation," a safe haven for vampires overseen by Dracula.
+Later in the series, Blade becomes the sheriff of "Vampire Nation", a safe haven for vampires overseen by Dracula.

+During the "Blood Hunt" storyline, Blade visits Miles Morales in Brooklyn, stating that he has a plan to deal with the vampire invasion.
+While stating to the Avengers that he has a plan while driving in his truck, he wants them to bring his truck to the Impossible City.
+The members of the Bloodcoven emerge from the truck and compromise the Impossible City.
+Blade later visits Doctor Strange and Clea at the Sanctum Sanctorum, stating that that the Structure is behind this and the Avengers have been defeated by the Bloodcoven, who he describes as ultra-vampires who drink superhuman blood.
+When Strange asks if Dracula is leading the Structure, Blade states that he is the leader of the Structure as he prepares to bite Strange.
+It is later revealed that Blade is possessed by Varnae.